Lou Ella Culler Talbutt Obituary (1939 - 2021) Roanoke Times

 November 6, 1939 - March 13, 2021

-A memorial service will be held on Saturday, June 26, 2021, at 10 a.m. at Blacksburg United Methodist Church.
-Contributions can be made to Blacksburg United Methodist Church, P.O.
+A memorial service will be held at a later date due to Covid-19.
+In lieu of flowers, contributions can be made to Blacksburg United Methodist Church, P.O.
 Box 931, Blacksburg, VA 24063, or Warm Hearth Foundation, 2603 Warm Hearth Drive, Blacksburg, VA 24060.